50501 protests

 Across the United States during 2025, the political action group 50501 (originally an abbreviation of "50 protests, 50 states, one day") has organized a series of demonstrations in opposition to U.S. President Donald Trump.

 Background

-50501 organized major demonstrations on February 5 and February 17, 2025 (Presidents Day).
+50501 organized major demonstrations on February 5 and February 17, 2025 (Presidents' Day).
 Another protest was held on March 4.
-Hands Off! protests were held on 5 April 2025.
+Hands Off protests were held on 5 April 2025.
 The Day of Action was held on April 19.
 50501 helped organize the 2025 May Day protests in the U.S.

+50501 then joined a coalition of other activist groups, including the American Civil Liberties Union, Indivisible, MoveOn, Color of Change, and the Women's March, to stage a series of nationwide protests known as "No Kings".

+The June 14, 2025 No Kings Protests took place on Trump's 79th birthday and the same day as the U.S. Army 250th Anniversary Parade.
+The estimated number of protest events nationwide were 2,100 with 5+ million estimated attendees One estimate quoted in The Guardian set the attendance at 1.2-1.8% of the US population and suggested this was among the biggest ever single-day protests in US history.

+The No Kings 2.0 Protests took place on October 18, 2025.
+In total, they included 2,700 protests with 7 million people attending, a number that organizers say beats the previous record for largest ever single-day protest in US history.

+The next "No Kings" event took place on March 28, 2026.
+Organizers estimated 8 million participants took part in more than 3,300 events worldwide, beating the previous single-day record.

 Reactions

 In response to the protests, conservative political commentator Benny Johnson stated, "Democrats are dragging around an effigy of President Trump in prison clothes with a noose around his neck at an anti-DOGE protest in DC.
 Inciting violence.
 Arrest them.
 Sick and deranged people."